mrjoh3/ggtrack/.github/CONTRIBUTING.md

 Think ggtrack is useful?
 Let others discover it, by telling them in person, via Twitter or a blog post.

 Using ggtrack for a paper you are writing?
-Consider [citing it][citation].
+Consider citing it, you can generate a citation in R using `citation('ggtrack')`.

 ### Ask a question ⁉️